2022 Russian invasion of Ukraine: Russian forces

 Military analysts have been highly critical of the Russian plan of invasion.
 Writing in 2024, Michael Kofman attributed the failure of the Russian invasion to "unworkable concept of operations, which did not anticipate or plan to engage an organised and sustained Ukrainian defence", and attacked the road-bound deployment of Russian forces during the invasion, as well as the excessive reliance of the invasion plan on subversion and special operations such as the airborne attack at Hostomel.
 Kofman also criticised the use of "thunder runs" similar to those used by US forces in the 2003 Iraq war, in an environment where resistance to such attempts to go around urban centres was likely to be far higher.
 The November 2022 Royal United Services Institute (RUSI) report on the invasion also criticised the invasion plan as being based on "false assumptions", and spreading Russian forces too thinly across too many objectives, with insufficient contingency-planning for what to do if things went wrong.
-Netherless, RUSI also stated that "If competently executed, these plans could have succeeded".
+Nevertheless, RUSI also stated that "If competently executed, these plans could have succeeded".

 Writing in 2024 in the Journal of Strategic Studies, analysts from the Swiss Military Academy at ETH Zurich characterised the invasion plan as being "predicated on a rapid, decisive overthrow of the government in Kyiv, presuming minimal resistance".
 They also criticised what they saw as the excessively rigid, Soviet-style command structure and operational planning of Russian forces during the invasion.

 Russian air forces during the campaign were described by military analyst Sean M. Wiswesser, writing in 2023 in the Small Wars & Insurgencies journal, as having "bungled air operations from the outset of the war".
 Wiswesser described the Russian air forces as having "settled largely for a 'tie'" during the period of the invasion.

 The force-structure of Russian forces during the invasion has also been criticised, particularly the use of battalion tactical groups (BTGs), which proved brittle once Ukrainian resistance was met.
 Writing in 2025, Alexander Hill, professor of military history at the University of Calgary, described Russian BTGs as lacking "the requisite level of infantry (and indeed artillery) support for their armour that was being unimaginatively funnelled down relatively narrow axes of advance", and stated that Russian officers "struggled to command multiple BTGs to good effect".